 V-MAX Ammo: V-MAX Bullets Explained

-The V-MAX line of ammunition from Hornady was created for varmint control, as the bullet has a thin jacket and was designed to fragment on impact with a target, even at low velocities.
+The Hornady V-MAX line of ammunition was created for varmint control, as the bullet has a thin jacket and was designed to fragment on impact with a target, even at low velocities.
 For many years, your standard varmint ammo was pretty much whatever you had on hand, and this produced mixed results depending on what you were shooting.
 The V-MAX has a lot of features to make sure any critter is humanely dispatched immediately and is extremely accurate.

 - Polymer Tip: The tip of the V-MAX bullet, like some other Hornady ammo lines, is made of a hard polymer.
 This increases accuracy compared to a round nose or hollow point, increases the ballistic coefficient, and ensures expansion on impact.
 You can think of this like a hollow point plugged with plastic – when that plastic hits something, it’s forced into the base of the bullet, causing explosive expansion.